Secure Passwords: Practical Developer Guide

 Should I change my passwords regularly?

-The outdated advice of changing passwords every 90 days has been officially retired by NIST (National Institute of Standards and Technology) in their updated digital identity guidelines.
-Forced regular rotation often leads to weaker passwords, as users tend to make minimal, predictable modifications (incrementing a number, changing a season name, etc.).
+Do not rotate passwords on a calendar just because 90 days passed.
+NIST's digital identity guidance tells verifiers not to require periodic password changes unless there is evidence of compromise.
+Forced rotation often leads to weaker passwords, as users tend to make minimal, predictable modifications (incrementing a number, changing a season name, etc.).
 Instead, change your password immediately when you suspect it has been compromised, when a service announces a data breach, or when you discover you have been reusing passwords across services.
-A strong, unique password that has not been exposed can remain in use indefinitely.

 Is it safe to generate passwords in a web browser?